- The Games

 The higher instance of the APO is the Olympic Public Council, chaired by former Central Bank president Henrique Meirelles, and formed by the mayor of the city of Rio de Janeiro and the governor of the state of Rio de Janeiro.
 The Council is granted powers to approve and amend APO statures, approve APO budgetary proposal, approve the Portfolio of Olympic Projects, appoint the members of the Governance and Audit Committees, and decide on any possible assignment of responsibilities for the projects included in the Portfolio of Olympic Projects, and approve the Matrix of Responsibility.

-The APO President, appointed by the President of the Republic is the former minister of Cities Márcio Fortes.
+The APO President is appointed by the President of the Republic.

 All the candidate cities to host the Olympic and Paralympic Games sign an agreement with the International Olympic Committee (IOC).
 The Host City Contract, which is later on ratified by the awarded city and by the National Olympic Committee of the host country, states in detail the rights and obligations of the parties involved in Games organization, setting the basis for the partnership that constitutes the foundation for the work of the Organizing Committee with the International Olympic Committee, the International Paralympic Committee and their partners.
 In the candidature phase, the three government levels – federal, state and municipal - also offered several guarantees to the IOC.
 The IOC monitors the fulfillment of these commitments through the IOC interlocutor in Games organization, that is, Rio 2016 Organizing Committee which, on its turn, has permanent relations with the Public Olympic Authority and the three government levels.